Isac (footballer)

-Isac Félix da Silva (born June 8, 1985), or simply Isac, is a Brazilian professional football striker who currently plays for Remo.
+Isac Félix da Silva (born June 8, 1985), or simply Isac, is a Brazilian professional footballer who plays as a forward for Remo.

 Career

 Born in Ceará, Isac played mainly for clubs from his home state in the first years of his career.
 In 2008, he was runner-up of Campeonato Cearense, Ceará's most important competition, playing for Icasa.

 Isac joined Campeonato Brasileiro Série B club América (RN) in 2012.
 That became one of the best years of his career, since he ended the season in second place in the race for the golden boot, scoring 20 goals in 35 matches, 7 goals behind Criciúma's Zé Carlos.
 Some months later, in February 2013, both Isac and Zé Carlos transferred to Chinese Super League side Changchun Yatai.

 Inter de Lages

 In December 2015, Inter de Lages announced it had signed Isac.
 Playing for Inter de Lages in Campeonato Catarinense, Santa Catarina's state championship in 2016, he would eventually finish as the competition's third best scorer of that year.